Skip to footer content

 </p>

-This approach works well when Adobe PDF Reader or similar plugins are available, though modern browsers increasingly support native PDF display without additional software.
-According to Microsoft's documentation, proper HTTP headers combined with client-side code provide the most reliable cross-browser solution.
-Please note the importance of the target="_blank" attribute.
+This approach works well in modern browsers that support native PDF rendering.
+According to Microsoft's ASP.NET Core documentation, proper HTTP headers combined with client-side code provide the most reliable cross-browser solution.
+Note that the target="_blank" attribute is essential on the fallback link.

-IronPDF excels at handling various input sources beyond HTML strings.
-When working with existing PDF files or generating from different data formats, the library provides flexible options for serving PDF documents to users.
+IronPDF handles various input sources beyond HTML strings.
+When working with existing PDF files or generating documents from different data formats, the library provides flexible options for serving PDF content to users.

-For loading existing PDF documents from the correct path:
+For loading existing PDF documents from disk and serving them inline:

 public IActionResult ViewFile(string fileName)